yuzhen3301/decisiontree/README.md

 # decisiontree
-A decision tree classifier build from scratch with Python
+A decision tree classifier built from scratch with Python